 Our trust team are tax specialists who navigate you through the complexities of tax and succession planning.
 This may involve the use of trusts and/or other arrangements such as family investment companies.
 Here we advice on the most tax-efficient way to arrange your affairs, based on your own personal circumstances.

 We can also assist with all aspects of trust administration including preparing annual accounts and trust Self Assessment Tax Returns.

 Trusts can also be of benefit when considering the handing down of shares in family companies.
 We can advise on flexible arrangements to ensure your business ends up where you want it to.

-Trusts can often contain shares in unquoted companies which require valuing for probate and other purposes, for example, 10-year anniversary charges for IHT.
+Trusts can often contain shares in unquoted companies which require valuing for probate and other purposes.
+An example would be a 10-year anniversary charges for IHT.
 We have experience in preparing such valuations and in negotiating with the Shares Valuation Division of HMRC.

 Trusts and Estates for wealth planning

 Trusts are a useful tool for preserving existing wealth in a family and increasing wealth in a tax-efficient manner.
 Where appropriate to use, trusts offer tax-efficient ways to allow assets to be transferred, in a secure and flexible manner.
-With a trust structure, you can ensure that only those you wish to benefit from your estate do and you can maintain control on how and when assets and revenue is paid.
-This is particularly useful if you wish to protect against the uncertainties of divorce, protection from creditors, or if you have more complex family arrangements.
+With a trust structure, you can ensure that only those you wish to benefit from your estate do.
+You can also maintain control on how and when assets and revenue is paid.
+This is particularly useful if you wish to protect against a wide range of uncertainties.
+This can include divorce, protection from creditors, or if you have more complex family arrangements.

 Understanding the most appropriate type of trust to utilise, setting this up and dealing with the wide-ranging tax issues surrounding trusts and estates can be a complex affair.
-Alexander & Co has a team of tax experts that can assist you, maximising the tax planning benefits based upon your needs.
+Alexander & Co has a team of tax experts that can assist you.
+We will look to maximising the tax planning benefits based upon your needs.

 What are the types of trusts available?